 Suspected Boko Haram Extremists Kill Reported 30 during School Attack in Nigeria’s Yobe State

 SANTA ANA, Calif.
-(July 8, 2013) – Suspected Boko Haram members on Saturday attacked a school in Mamudo, Yobe, one of the three states where the Nigerian government imposed a state of emergency in May.
+(July 8, 2013) – Suspected an extremist group that is located primarily in Northern Nigeria members on Saturday attacked a school in Mamudo, Yobe, one of the three states where the Nigerian government imposed a state of emergency in May.

 Survivors told media that the attackers arrived with containers full of fuel and set fire to the school.
 It is believed that some of the victims were burned alive, while others were shot as they tried to flee.
 According to the Associated Press, 29 students and one teacher were killed.